-‘Young And The Restless’ Spoilers: Victor’s Secret Exposed, Nikki Fights For Family, Lily And Cane Divorce
+‘Young And The Restless’ Spoilers: Victor’s Secret Exposed, Nikki Fights For Family, Lily And Cane Divorce?

 Nick might confide in Sharon.

 The stress of hiding secrets takes a toll on Nick.
-Young and the Restless fans know that Nick has been growing closer to Sharon (Sharon Case) and if the deception becomes too much for him, he might spill his secret to Sharon.
+Young and the Restless fans know that Nick has been growing closer to Sharon (Sharon Case), and if the deception becomes too much for him, he might spill his secret to Sharon.

 Scott (Daniel Hall) will continue to search for answers.
 If Sharon learns the truth, it could cause issues between them.

-Scott values honesty and he will not appreciate it if he knows Sharon is keeping something from him.
+Scott values honesty, and he will not appreciate it if he knows Sharon is keeping something from him.
 Scott will likely end up in the loop and find out about Victor’s secret.
 He will not be happy about Victor evading justice.

 Chelsea will feel deceived.